Paylo.one · Pilot

 Relationship context stays yours

-People, their cross-source identities, and private notes are tenant-scoped and never matched or shared across tenants.
-The system proposes links with a confidence score and you confirm them; it never merges people on its own.
+People, their linked accounts, and private notes stay inside your workspace.
+Pilot proposes matches and you confirm them; it never merges people on its own.

 WhatsApp by approved people only

-WhatsApp runs in a tenant-scoped session designed to monitor only the people or chats you approve, never your whole account.
-The legal and platform approach is validated before any real session is enabled.
+WhatsApp is designed to monitor only the people or chats you approve, never your whole account.
+It is enabled only after the privacy and platform approach is confirmed.

 Explicit refinement, not hidden learning

-Paylo.one grows more useful as you correct, link, and refine it, through inspectable rules you control.
-There is no hidden model fine-tuning and no silent personalisation.
+Pilot grows more useful as you correct, link, and refine it, through inspectable rules you control.
+There is no hidden fine-tuning and no silent personalisation.

 Human approval before action